Add this site to

 Delft - Tin-glazed earthenware, giving a white opaque color, named after the

-Dutch Delftwares made in Delft, Holland.
+Dutch Delftwares made in the city of Delft, Holland.

 Flatware - Refers to plates and shallow bowls